Sent by Jane Burt

-Based in Henley-on-Thames
+Based In Henley-on-Thames

 Hello, I’m Caroline and I’m your Travel Counsellor here in beautiful Henley-on-Thames and I’m here to help build your perfect travel experience.

-With a genuine passion for travel and 25 years working within the travel industry, I understand what providing excellent customer service entails.
+With a genuine passion for travel and nearly 30 years working within the travel industry, I understand what providing excellent customer service entails.
 My customers know I am 100% committed to providing the personal level of service that they deserve.
 What's more, my hours are flexible so I can be available at a time to suit you and also be at the end of the phone to assist you with any emergencies while you are away.

 No matter what your travel needs, our award-winning technology allows me to quickly search hundreds of flights, hotels, transfers, cruises, car hire, attractions and much more, putting together tailor-made itineraries or packages at competitive prices that fit with your exact requirements.
 Whether its a complex tailor-made trip, a wedding or honeymoon or a large group booking, or maybe just a “fly and flop” break, I will take time to get to know you to understand your requirements, do the research for you and give you unbiased travel advice in order for your travel dreams to become a reality.